 The consequences of unfair or illegal trading can ruin a business.
 The Australian breach the fair trading and selling terms set out in the Australian Consumer Law.

-Competitor and Consumer Commission (ACCC) can fine, penalize or even close businesses that foster repeat business and higher sales over time
+Competitor and Consumer Commission (ACCC) can fine, penalize or even close businesses that build a reputation for fair and professional conduct foster repeat business and higher sales over time

 Selling ethically allows you to: